kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO Saved setting to enable/disable auto load of words from block 0 as part of auto start
+* TODO Add a flag to block 0 to include the bank id to exec at startup
 * TODO Add a flag to block 0 to include the file id to exec at startup
 * TODO Add a flag to block 0 to decide if the auto startup prompt is given and/or run
+* TODO EXEC and STKEXEC not evaluating???? is COLN def non re-entrant? does it care about existing setups?
+EXEC is OK but STKEXEC not working?
+Stack appears messed up.
+Where is it going wrong?
+* TODO Can't use EXEC in code so need another way to trigger stack eval.
+Make EXEC to take a count of strings?
 * TODO Add scroll down indicator to menu code
 * TODO Stop menu scrolling past last item
 * TODO for auto run storage include a CHAIN feature